 Frequently asked questions

+Croptide aims to support improvements in yield and quality outcomes and a reduction in inputs through providing a precise model of the optimal state of plants, how far plants are from that state and how to adjust inputs to reach it.
 A motivation for starting the Croptide journey was the dramatic water savings a wine grower in our local region had achieved through adopting a manual method (the pressure chamber) to measure plants directly.
-In this case, water use had dropped by 50 to 100% depending on the season and wine quality had increased consistently.
-Studies conducted on various crops around the world have indicated significant water use reductions by listening directly to plants.
+In this case, water use had dropped by 50 to 100% and wine quality had increased.

 How long would a Croptide sensor last on my plants?